 The Internet is a big space.
 It’s common to expect many websites that don’t meet ADA requirements.
 But if you are a small or enterprise-level business owner or running a nonprofit organization and looking to reach a wider range of audiences using your website then it’s important to know the ADA and the risk behind not complying with the law.

-One of the biggest nightmares of any business and site owners is getting sued.
+One of the biggest nightmares of any business and site owner is getting sued.
 If any person with some disabilities files a complaint stating that they are not able to access your website then there are high chances that you could face a lawsuit.
 Yes, you read it right if your website does not meet ADA requirements and if a disabled person files a complaint against you then your business and website may fall into legal proceedings.

-Why it’s a nightmare is because once a website gets into legal proceedings then they have to go through legal fees, settlement, public relation problems, and redesign the website so that it complies ADA requirements.
+Why it’s a nightmare is because once a website gets into legal proceedings then they have to go through legal fees, settlement, public relation problems, and redesign the website so that it complies with ADA requirements.
 There are many companies and businesses out there who have already faced these legal issues.
 Even if your business is not trying to discriminate or exclude people with disabilities from accessing your website there are high chances that your website can come across legal problems if a user fails companies against your website.

 Web Content Accessibility Guidelines (WCAG 2.0 Level AA guideline)

 If you are reading this article from the beginning then multiple times you might have come across terms called WCAG or Web Content Accessibility Guidelines.
 Well, making your website ADA compliant is not an easy process as there is no dedicated tool or software that can help you make your website meet WCAG guidelines.
-But yes with the help of a reliable and experienced website design company you can achieve that.
+But yes with the help of a reliable and experienced WordPress web design company you can achieve that.

-As we have mentioned earlier that to meet ADA requirements that is no federal prescription but the website can still make use of WGAC guidelines to meet ADA requirements.
+As we have mentioned earlier that to meet ADA requirements that are no federal prescription but the website can still make use of WGAC guidelines to meet ADA requirements.
 According to WGAC guideline to be compliment a website must be:

-No matter, whether you are optimizing your website for ADA or search engine it has become essential for websites to be cognizable.
+No matter, whether you are optimizing your website for ADA or search engines it has become essential for websites to be cognizable.
 If a website is cognizable then it can be accessed and processed easily by any user.
 By using components like meta tags, alt text, and more you can easily describe the purpose of the web page and image.
-Users that are not able to see anyth8ng make use of the screen reader tool and that is when alt text can help them to identify the purpose of the image.
+Users that are not able to see anything make use of the screen reader tool and that is when alt text can help them to identify the purpose of the image.

 Apart from that, you should always offer multiple ways to consume content.
 If you are offering a video or podcast or webinar then make sure you have a transcript.
 Apart from that, you can also make sure that your video contains the caption so that if a deaf person is interacting with your video then it becomes easy for them to consume the content.
 The more options you offer the higher chances are that more and more people will engage with your content.